KunalKavthekar/OS_course_project/README.md

 # OS_course_project
+# author: Kunal Kavthekar , Sukhdeep Singh Gill

-This is a simple python project that mimics a primitive OS functions
+This is a python project that mimics the functionality of a primitive OS.